christopher-kleine/TopHop/TIC-80/README.md

 ## About TIC-80

-Quote from the official website https://tic80.com/
+Quote from the official website: https://tic80.com/

 ```
 TIC-80 is a fantasy computer for making, playing and sharing tiny games.